 In July 2014, we embarked on a journey of dreaming for the impossible.
 We took possession of a mansion located in the very center of Harrisburg’s ghetto.
-Almost two years later we are still here.
+Over four years later we are still here.
 The stories of how we each came here may seem random, but we believe we are here for a specific reason.
 God is setting the stage for something extraordinary.
 He strategically brought us, as light-bearers, to one of the darkest places in this city.

 They say the night is darkest before the dawn.
 This neighborhood we live in, known as “Allison Hill,” is at such a point.
 Crime, poverty, broken families, drug abuse, prostitution and murder are just to name a few.